bfortuner/problems/README.md

 ###Queues
 1. Implement Queue - Enqueue and Dequeue methods
 2. Queue With Stacks - Implement a queue using 2 Stacks
+3. Queue With Linked List - Implement a queue using a circular linked list (no links are null and the value of last.next = first).
+Keep only one Node instance variable (last).

 ###Heaps
 1. Binary Heap - Implement a Binary Heap of integers with methods - isEmpty(), getSize(), getMin(), deleteMin(), buildBinaryTreeFromList(), insertElement()